antarctica/pyremotenode/README.md

 - TODO: Integrate LRAD code, strip out messaging (first prototype to demo)
 - TODO: Create installation resources

-### Python
+### Development environment

-Try and avoid using features above v3.2 (but use v3) to maximise compatibility with Debian Wheezy... :-(
+You will need Python v3.2 installed, use `make altinstall` to install it alongside your own Python3 after building it.

+Set up a virtual environment:

+mkvirtualenv -p `which python3.2` -a . -r requirements.txt pyscheduler